junxit/us-congress-bills-115/bill.md

 > To amend the Security and Accountability for Every Port Act of 2006 to reauthorize the Customs-Trade Partnership Against Terrorism Program, and for other purposes.

 ## § 1.
+Short title

+This Act may be cited as the “C-TPAT Reauthorization Act of 2017”.

+## § 2.
 Customs-Trade Partnership Against Terrorism

 - **(a)** *In general* Subtitle B of title II of the Security and Accountability for Every Port Act of 2006 (6 U.S.C.
 961 et seq.) is amended to read as follows:
 - **(b)** *Saving clause*